admhpr/oversight/content/notes/on-culture.md

 Working together makes the world go round, Even the best and brightest amongst us need help now and again.

-It can be tough to get everyone who is working with eachother to aim at a common goal.
+It can be tough to get everyone who is working with each other to aim at a common goal.
 Regardless of the environment a dysfunctional group can cause a bad atmosphhere and lead to a number of problems.

 This book asks the question,